mgtools/HAPiID/README.md

 * [MSGF+/](MSGF+/)
 * [scripts/](scripts/)

-## Using HAPiID with our provided reference protei database
+## Using HAPiID with our provided reference protein database (or user provided protein sequences)

 If the user wishes to use the HAPiID pipeline with our provided protein database (from 3,357 gut microbial genomes), proceed by first downloading these proteomes under the [data/](data/) folder.
 It is important that these proteomes